jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (a) the principal public office of the local authority; and (b) such other places within its district or region as the local authority considers necessary in order to provide members of the public with reasonable access to the methodology, provisions, or plan.
 (6) A policy adopted under section 102(1) must be reviewed at least once every 3 years using a consultation process that gives effect to the requirements of section 82.
+(6A) A territorial authority may extend its policy adopted under section 102(1) to a water organisation under section 128 of the Local Government (Water Services) Act 2025.
 (7) In this section,—
   - **capital expenditure** includes any funding provided by a responsible levy authority to contribute to the construction costs of eligible infrastructure that has been, or is intended to be, transferred to the authority under section 90 of the Infrastructure Funding and Financing Act 2020
   - **PPI** means the Producers Price Index Outputs for Construction provided by Statistics New Zealand or, if that index ceases to be published, any measure certified by the Government Statistician as being equivalent to that index.